 - Among SSRI antidepressants, the two most potent inhibitors are fluoxetine (choice A) and fluvoxamine.
-The two safest are citalopram and sertraline (choice C).
-SNRIs and TCAs have more limited impact and are likely safe with warfarin, provided that INR checks are instituted at the start of therapy. - Although NSAIDs like naproxen (choice B) can increase bleeding risk through platelet inhibition and irritation of gastric mucosa, they do not affect INR. - Buprenorphine-naloxone (choice D) is not known to affect warfarin metabolism and is primarily metabolized by CYP3A4 and 2C8
+The safest are escitalopram, citalopram and sertraline (choice C).
+SNRIs and TCAs have more limited impact and are likely safe with warfarin, if INR checks are instituted at the start of therapy. - Although NSAIDs like naproxen (choice B) can increase bleeding risk through platelet inhibition and irritation of gastric mucosa, they do not affect INR. - Buprenorphine-naloxone (choice D) is not known to affect warfarin metabolism and is primarily metabolized by CYP3A4 and 2C8

-A local hospitalist calls you for history about your 27 year old female patient who is being admitted and is too altered to provide much history.
+A local hospitalist calls you for history about your 24-year-old non-binary patient (they/them) who is being admitted and is too altered to provide much history.
 The patient has chronic epigastric pain, nausea, and vomiting.
-As her addiction medicine doctor, you have been working with her primary care physician to taper her medications.
-She has a history of club drug (i.e., MDMA, ketamine, GHB) use as well as sedative/hypnotic and opioid use disorders.
+As their addiction medicine doctor, you have been working with their primary care physician to taper their medications.
+They have a history of club drug (i.e., MDMA, ketamine, GHB) use as well as sedative/hypnotic and opioid use disorders.

-She has been taking tramadol for pain, duloxetine for pain and depression, metoclopramide and ondansetron for nausea, trazodone for insomnia.
-You had transitioned her from alprazolam to diazepam for taper.
+They have been taking tramadol for pain, duloxetine for pain and depression, metoclopramide and ondansetron for nausea, trazodone for insomnia.
+You have transitioned from alprazolam to diazepam for taper.

-She initially presented to the ER with tremor, diaphoresis, fever of 102°F, clonus in bilateral lower extremities, and agitation.
+They initially presented to the ER with tremor, diaphoresis, fever of 102°F, clonus in bilateral lower extremities, and agitation.
 What do you suspect is the diagnosis, and how will you confirm it?

-- A. Neuroleptic Malignant Syndrome, by clinical presentation and CK level - B. Serotonin syndrome, by clinical presentation - C. MDMA (Ectasy) intoxication, by urine drug testing - D. Meningitis, by lumbar puncture
+- A. Neuroleptic Malignant Syndrome, by clinical presentation and CK level - B. Serotonin syndrome, by clinical presentation - C. MDMA (Ecstasy) intoxication, by urine drug testing - D. Meningitis, by lumbar puncture